artemis-beta/wikidspark/README.md

 ```

 ### Built Query
 This method uses a class `query_builder` to construct a SPARQL query to be sent to the WikiData query service.
 The query is built in stages, firstly by defining an instance of the builder (with the optional argument `language`),then adding conditions before finally fetching the results as a `QItem` object.
 This object allows you to view the data as XML, JSON or a Pandas Dataframe.
-The data returned currently has the additional properties `Label`, `Description` and `AltLabel` which are turned off by default but can be activated:
+The data returned currently has the additional properties `Label`, `Description` and `AltLabel` which are turned off by default but can be activated.

 ```Python
 # Find first 100 books